amish1188/learning-actions/README.md

 The key word `pull_request_target` differs from `pull_request` in that the workflow will run in the context of the base of the pull request, rather than the merge commit.

+A single job `label` running on an `ubuntu-latest` runner defines a single step `Labeler` using a not yet defined action.
+The action is given access to a secret from the repository.

 ### Step 3 - Complete the workflow file